OpenEducationAnalytics/OpenEducationAnalytics/modules/Microsoft_Graph/readme.md

 ## Module Components
 Out-of-the box assets for this OEA module include:
-1. [Tutorial/Instructions](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/docs/documents): A tutorial and instructions of how to use this module within your own Synapse workspace, as well as demonstration to build custom queries to pull data for your education tenant from Microsoft Graph Reports API.
+1. [Tutorial/Instructions](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/docs/documents): A tutorial and instructions of how to use this module within your own Synapse workspace, setting up the pipelines, as well as demonstration to build custom queries to pull data for your education tenant from Microsoft Graph Reports API.
 2. [Sample Datasets](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/datasets): Ingest sample data to understand the utility and functionality of the notebook(s).
 3. [Pipeline(s)](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/pipelines): A pipeline which connects Microsoft Graph Reports API to the Synapse workspace.
 4. [Notebooks](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Graph/notebooks): An example notebook on processing the data from stage 1 to stage 2 within Synapse.